crys-cross/ethernaut-attacks/README.md

 - Register Player's address as entrant.
 Similar challenge to gatekeeper one.

 #### SOLUTION:
--   Deploy AttackGateKeeperTwo.sol at goerli network with deployAttackGateKeeperTwo.ts and it will run the attack since it uses a constructor.
+-   In this, player needs to have knowledge about assembbly, caller and extcodesize to meet the requirements in order to regsiter Player's address as entrant.
+Deploy AttackGateKeeperTwo.sol at goerli network with deployAttackGateKeeperTwo.ts and it will run the attack since it uses a constructor.
 Change the gateTwoAddress or instance from the deployer script.
 GateKeeperTwoSample.sol is for testing locally.

 #### FILES:
 -   AttackGateKeeperTeo.sol - contracts